Astro-chemistry/JWSTPAH/README.md

-# WS JWST PAH Analysis Project
+# JWST PAH Analysis Project
 _A Study of Polycyclic Aromatic Hydrocarbons_

 ---